MiledKalbourji/CSCI401W/GUI(readme).txt

 - Each student name entered is displayed in a listbox.
 - Users can select a student name from the list to edit it.
 - Users can edit the selected student name and save the changes.
+- Users can delete a selected student name from the list.
 - The list of student names is saved to a file ("student_names.txt") for persistence across sessions.
 - Users can view a list of saved student names.
 - Users can quit the application.